pagkly/Zed/Investopedia3/Partnerships What You Should Know.md

 In a broad sense, a partnership can be any endeavor undertaken jointly by multiple parties.
 The parties may be governments, non-profits enterprises, businesses, or private individuals.
 The goals of a partnership also vary widely.

-Within the narrow sense of a for-profit venture undertaken by two or more individuals, there are three main categories of partnership: [general partnership](https://www.investopedia.com/terms/g/generalpartnership.asp), limited partnership, and limited liability partnership.
+Within the narrow sense of a for-profit venture undertaken by two or more individuals, there are three main categories of partnership: [[general partnership]](https://www.investopedia.com/terms/g/generalpartnership.asp), limited partnership, and limited liability partnership.

 In a general partnership, all parties share legal and financial liability equally.
-The individuals are personally responsible for the debts the partnership takes on.
-[Profits are also shared equally](https://www.investopedia.com/terms/g/guaranteed-payments-partners.asp).
+The individuals are personally responsible for the debts the partnership takes on. [[Profits are also shared equally]](https://www.investopedia.com/terms/g/guaranteed-payments-partners.asp).
 The specifics of profit sharing will almost certainly be laid out in writing in a partnership agreement.

 When drafting a partnership agreement, an expulsion clause should be included, detailing what events are grounds for expelling a partner.